PostgreSQL

 You should get all of your Postgres schemas.

-You must a Catalog admin to do it.
+You must be a Catalog admin to do this.

 - Add the credentials